 [Source: Public Health England, Jan.
 2017]

-2. Want to check your personal risk of getting a stroke or heart disease in the next 10 years now?
-Takes just a few minutes, using latest UK research and tool ‘QRisk 3‘ [2017, ref.
-16].
+2. Check your own risk of a stroke or heart disease in next 10 years

-4. Improve your lifestyle, with a healthier diet, less alcohol, more exercise, (so lose weight), cut down on caffeine, reduce the salt you eat, and, get a good night’s sleep.
+2. Improve your lifestyle, with a healthier diet, less alcohol, more exercise, (so lose weight), cut down on caffeine, reduce the salt you eat, and, get a good night’s sleep.
 “Lifestyle management is the main reason for high blood pressure, and we have to come to grips with it.”
 [Nov.
 2017, 35]

-6. Want to know more about preventing yourself having a stroke, what it is like to have a stroke and its problems?
+4. Want to know more about preventing yourself having a stroke, what it is like to have a stroke and its problems?
 Look at Jim Whyte’s video story.

-7. See your GP if:
+5. See your GP if:

-- If your heart rate is often lower than 60 or above 100, particularly if you’re experiencing other symptoms of atrial fibrillation, such as dizziness or shortness of breath.
+- You notice a sudden change in your heartbeat, if your heart rate is often lower than 60 or above 100 beats per minute.
+Or if you’re experiencing other symptoms of ‘atrial fibrillation’ – see NHS guide, such as dizziness or shortness of breath.

 - You have chest pain.

-page updated 26 Sept.
+page updated 22 Dec.
 2018. © 2018 social enterprise Diabetes-cutmyrisks.co.uk.™ Ltd.